bahamas10/smfwatchdog/README.md

 checks are meant to minimize the impact of bugs that exist that currently have not been fixed in a service.

+- If `smfwatchdog` is the only process running in its contract, it will exit with an error code to let SMF run its course

+### Concerns

 - This software hasn't been fully tested, and may contain bugs
 - Scripts are executed with `popen(3C)`, and as such, have their names parsed by the shell.
 Ensure that you don't name your scripts `$(rm -rf /)` or something